 Our carefully selected modules will give you the chance to explore and develop your specialist training.

 Your first year focuses on introductory acting, voice, articulation, singing and movement.
-You explore individual creativity and responsiveness to other actors, as well as learning how to engage and collaborate with a range of different community groups.
+You explore individual creativity, self and responsiveness to other actors, as well as developing observational skills and improvisation, applied research and learning how to engage and collaborate with a range of different community groups.
 In addition you will:

 Your second year provides key practical and public experience.
-This includes working in partnership with practicing professionals to create theatre based on the stories of local people alongside a range of other opportunities:
+This includes working in partnership with practicing professionals to create documentary theatre based on real lives, devise and tour participatory performances, perform object theatre and understand and perform Forum theatre.
+You will also:

 Your third year involves extensive work with communities and professionals to help you make a seamless transition into professional life.
 Projects include: